mesosphere/dcos-commons/frameworks/cassandra/README.md

 - CPU (1.0 = 1 core): `CASSANDRA_CPUS`
 - Memory (in MB): `CASSANDRA_MEMORY_MB`.
 To prevent out of memory errors, you must ensure that the `TASKCFG_ALL_CASSANDRA_HEAP_SIZE` environment variable is less than `$CASSANDRA_MEMORY_MB`.

-Note that volume requirements (type and/or size) may not be changed after initial deployment.
+Note: volume requirements (type and/or size) can not be changed after initial deployment.

 <a name="updating-placement-constraints"></a>
 ### Updating Placement Constraints